SENG330/course/assn3-bdd.md

         THEN I should see that the smartplug is "Turned Off"

 3. GIVEN a functional smartplug
-      WHEN I click on "Status" on the client control THEN I should see the current status (On/Off) of the smartplug
+      WHEN I look at the client control
+        THEN I should see the plug's current status (On/Off) of the smartplug